wodowiesel/GB-Dumper/README.md

 The new optimized PCB was designed with free KiCAD software (https://www.kicad.org/)

-:heavy_exclamation_mark: The PCB should de produced at a manufacturer
+:heavy_exclamation_mark: The PCB should be produced at a manufacturer

-(like PCBWay/JLCPCB) with the RoHS lead-less option for environmental protection.
+(like PCBWay) with the RoHS lead-free option for environmental protection.

 Original: :copyright: 2011-2016 by insideGadgets